alrieckert/lazarus/README.txt

 that runs on more than 20 platforms (Linux, Windows, BSD, OS/2, DOS, PowerPC, and many more).

-The LCL currently supports Linux (gtk, gtk2 and qt4), all flavors of Windows (even wince), Mac OS X (carbon, gtk, qt4), FreeBSD (gtk, gtk2).
+The LCL currently supports Linux (gtk2 and qt4), all flavors of Windows (even wince), Mac OS X (carbon, gtk2, qt4), FreeBSD (gtk2).
-There is experimental support for Solaris and the native Pascal backend fpgui which runs on Windows, Wince and Linux.
+There is experimental support for:
+* gtk3
+* Solaris
+The LCL still contains code for gtk1 although that is obsolete.

 --------------------------------------------------------------------------------
 Compilation: